-We find no effects on the likelihood of employment just after graduation or on job changes within the first five years on the job market.
-Additionally, we find that the signaling value of GPAs is strongest for men, and children of parents with no university degree.
+We find no effects on the likelihood of employment just after graduation or on job changes within the first 5 years on the job market.
+Additionally, we find that the signaling value of GPAs is strongest for men and for children of parents with no university degree.
 The latter result may suggest that signals are more relevant to workers with no informal connections to the labor market.
-Finally, our findings indicate the effect is strongest for majors that are related to larger wage dispersion and strongly connected to the private sector.
+Finally, our findings indicate that the effect is strongest for majors that are related to larger wage dispersion and strongly connected to the private sector.

 Our findings have important policy implications.
-First, it suggests that the grading system influences the labor market matching process.
+First, they suggest that the grading system influences the labor market matching process.
 Grade inflation and bunching, for example, could make it harder for employers to identify the best applicant.
 Moreover, systems that focus on parts of the achievement distribution (e.g., through honors degrees) might involve lower matching efficiency at the lower end of the distribution.
 Second, our results illustrate the importance of developing systems that produce accurate skill signals.
-Several factors can affect assessments, including pollution (Ebenstein, Lavy and Roth, 2016), weather (Park et al., 2020), time of the day (Sievertsen, Gino and Piovesan, 2016), and teacher manipulation (Dee et al., 2019; Diamond and Persson, 2016).
+Several factors can affect assessments, including pollution (Ebenstein, Lavy, and Roth 2016), weather (Park et al. 2020), time of the day (Sievertsen, Gino, and Piovesan 2016), and teacher manipulation (Diamond and Persson 2016; Dee et al. 2019).
 Our findings indicate that such external factors have implications for labor market outcomes.
 Our finding of a large initial signaling value of educational credentials to some degree justifies the students' focus on grades.
-However, we find no evidence that the grades are important for securing a first job that brings the graduates on a different earnings trajectory that impossible to catch-up on.
-Third, Bar, Kadiyali and Zussman (2009) show that students select into elective courses that are more leniently marked.
-Our short-run results justify this behavior, but the rapid employer learning suggests that the benefits of prioritizing the signal (a higher grade) over human capital (selecting units based on content) might be temporary.
+However, we find no evidence that the grades are important for securing a first job that puts the graduates on a different earnings trajectory that is impossible to catch up on.
+Third, Bar, Kadiyali, and Zussman (2009) show that students select into elective courses that are more leniently marked.
+Our short-run results justify this behavior, but the rapid employer learning suggests that the benefits of prioritizing the signal (a higher grade) over human capital (selecting units on the basis of content) might be temporary.
 Finally, while the setting that we study is unique, grading reforms are relatively widespread.
 Although the implementations might vary from reform to reform, they will typically generate some noise in the signaling process that could have important implications.